zuther77/computer-use-interface-ai-assessment/README.md

 # transfer ".00".
 uv run python -m bankops discover \
   --name parabank_transfer_funds \
-  --goal 'Log in to ParaBank as user john with password demo, then transfer $25.00 from your first account to your second account, then log out.'
+  --goal 'Log in to ParaBank as user john with password demo, then transfer $25.00 from account 12345 to 12456, then log out.' --headed
 ```

 - Add `--headed` to watch the browser window while the agent works.